Denver's Sun Valley Neighborhood Gets Long-Awaited Food Market

 “And really feel like this is a space for the community, designed by the community, and product that’s really serving the community,” said Hancock.

 The market will be open Tuesday through Sunday, from 7 a.m. to 6 p.m.
-The coffee shop will be open from 7 a.m. to 2 p.m.MORE NEWS: Proposition 119 Voted Down; Asked Colorado Voters To Raise Recreational Pot Tax Rates
+The coffee shop will be open from 7 a.m. to 2 p.m.MORE NEWS: Madeline Ann Cramer Wanted In Cathedral Basilica Vandalism

 Learn more about Decatur Fresh.